MirelaGTulbure/gaec-lab/content/authors/varuntiwari/_index.md

   url: "https://cnr.ncsu.edu/geospatial/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D. student with the Center for Geospatial Analytics at North Carolina State University.
-My research work focuses on evaluating the impacts of floods on rice crops in Bangladesh.
-In the past, I have also worked as Remote Sensing and GIS analyst at International Center for Integrated Mountain development, Nepal.
-My research area includes the use of optical, Hyperspectral, SAR remote sensing for surface water and crop type mapping.

 interests:
 - Flooding